 William Foote // Chief Pilot

 Like all of SP Aircraft’s pilots, William takes flying very seriously.
-He is a Certified Gold Seal Flight Instructor CFI, MEI and CFII, Commercial Airplane Single Engine Land (ASEL) and Sea (ASES), Airplane Multi Engine Land (AMEL) and Advanced Ground Instructor (AGI) Certificates.
+He is a Certified Gold Seal Flight Instructor CFI, MEI and CFII, Commercial Airplane Single Engine Land (ASEL) and Sea (ASES), Airplane Multi Engine Land (AMEL) and Advanced Ground Instructor (AGI) Certificates and also an ATP.
 He has over 4000 hours of flight experience with 2000 hours of dual given, is a designated FAA Pilot Safety Counselor and is active in several flying organizations.
 He is a check airman and Chief Pilot for SP Aircraft, so that any pilot employed by SP is vetted to William’s extremely high standards.
 When he’s not having way too much fun flying passengers into Idaho’s amazing backcountry airstrips and flying executive charters all over the country you may see him flying in his restored 1946 Taylorcraft.
-When he’s not flying he’s managing a large flying club, acting as other pilot’s conscience or trying to find ways to stay fit.

 Todd Lindley // Director of Maintenance, A & P Mechanic